Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - It is shared

 **Explanation:**
-"AWS" is correct.
+AWS is correct.
 For Amazon RDS, AWS manages the operating system and database software, including patching and maintenance.
-"The customer" is incorrect; customers manage the database contents, schema, and access, not the OS or database software.
+The customer is incorrect; customers manage the database contents, schema, and access, not the OS or database software.
-"It is shared" is incorrect; AWS handles the OS and database software management for RDS.
+It is shared is incorrect; AWS handles the OS and database software management for RDS.

 ---